coinpal-io/plug_wordpress/README.md

 ![](./img/auth4.png)

-## Step 2: Testing your Coinpal WooCommerce Integration.
+## Step 2: Testing your CoinPal WooCommerce Integration.

 To confirm your Integration is properly working create a test order:

 Add a test item to your shopping cart and view the cart.

-Proceed to Checkout
+Proceed to Checkout.

-Select Coinpal as the Payment Method.
+Select CoinPal as the Payment Method.

-Click Place Order
+Click Place Order.

-Click the “Continue to Payment” button.
+Click the "Continue to Payment" button.

-Verify all of the Wallet Addresses and Order info, and make sure the Validation Tests all have a Green Check Mark.

-If you like you can now proceed to making a test payment.

 ![](./img/wp-checkout.png)